xc-jp/blog-posts/PureScript-React.md

 # How to write PureScript React to replace TypeScript React in 2021

-I refactored several thousand lines of TypeScript into PureScript, and here are my notes about the tricky bits.
+I refactored several thousand lines of TypeScript into PureScript.
 I say “refactor” instead of “rewrite,” because the word “rewrite” sometimes causes too much excitement.
 Anyway, “refactor” is accurate.
 A TypeScript program contains much more than TypeScript, it also consists of a whole build system